 And to cancel a memory during playback, then use this CI-V command;

-Thanks to George M1GEO for pointing out this CI-V command on the IC-7610, and to Rob M0VFC for implementing this CI-V command into CamLog.
+Thanks to George M1GEO for pointing out this CI-V command on the IC-7610, and to Rob M0VFC for implementing this CI-V command into CamLog to prove it works.

 I hope this helps someone else.